 What a feeling when months of preparation comes to a harvesting moment in a form of Standard Chartered KL Marathon – SCKLM 2017.
-It is one of the biggest marathon event in Malaysia.
+It is one of the biggest marathon events in Malaysia.
 Some regard it as the biggest in Malaysian standard.
-Which is also the nerve wracking moments building to this event.
+Which is also the nerve-wracking moments building to this event.

 The ninth edition of the Standard Chartered KL Marathon (SCKLM) took place at Dataran Merdeka, Kuala Lumpur (KL), Malaysia, with close to 36,000 runners from 52 countries and 75 nationalities taking part in the event.
 Out of these, 8,000 runners had taken part in the Full Marathon category, a 7% increase from previous year.